ITE-Sarawak-Campus-Miri/WRO2022-I-ROBONATOR-FEC/README.md

 ## Our Team

--
+-Vun Xiu Xuan (Programmer)

--
+-Alvin Kong Wei Ee (Assistant)

--
+-Lai Chaun Choy (Robot Handler)

 ## Introduction

 This project is a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022.
 The vehicle is designed to be able to drive on a 2D surface and to be able to detect and avoid obstacles.
-The vehicle is contructed with Lego Mindstorms EV3 Education set and is controlled by Lego Mindstorms EV3 Brick.
+The vehicle is constructed with Lego Mindstorms EV3 Education set and is controlled by Lego Mindstorms EV3 Brick.

 ## Build of Robot